werf/werf/README.md

 <!-- WERF DOCS PARTIAL BEGIN: Overview -->

-Werf is an Open Source CLI tool written in Golang to implement your application delivery fast & easy.
+Werf is an Open Source CLI tool written in Go to implement your application delivery fast & easy.
 To benefit from it, you just need to describe your application's configuration (how to build it and deploy it into Kubernetes) in a Git repo acting as the single source of truth.
 In short, that's what we call GitOps today.

 * Werf builds Docker images using Dockerfiles or alternative fast builder based on the custom syntax.
 It also cleans Docker Registry from unused images.
 * Werf deploys your application into Kubernetes using a chart in Helm-compatible format with handy customizations and improved deploy tracking, errors detection and output.